AIGeeksGroup/DragMesh/README.md

 ```

 ## 📦 Data Preparation (GAPartNet)

+> [!NOTE]
+>  We have placed the built LMDB train and validation datasets at the following [link](https://huggingface.co/AIGeeksGroup/DragMesh).
+If you don't want to build them yourself, you can download them directly.

 1. Visit https://pku-epic.github.io/GAPartNet/ and download the articulated assets for the categories listed in `config/category_split_v2.json`.
 2. Arrange files so that each object folder contains `mobility_annotation_gapartnet.urdf`, `meta.json`, and textured meshes (`*.obj`).
 Example:
    ```